 To avoid overfitting of deep models we decided to use an early stopping procedure.
 The criterion for this procedure most often corresponds to the anomaly score formula or loss function, so it is different for every model.
 For example GANomaly's early stopping criterion is simple generator loss $L_G = w_1 L_{adversarial} + w_2 L_{contextual} + w_3 L_{latent}$~\citep{akcay2018ganomaly}, however for skip-GANomaly we use weighted average of generator loss $L_G$ and discriminator loss $L_D$ because both those terms are also part of anomaly score.
 Weights in $L_G$ are typically treated as hyperparameters which we sample.
 Exception is image version of GANomaly where we used fixed weights $w_1 = 1$, $w_2 = 50$ and $w_3 = 1$ since those weights were empirically derived in original paper as optimal for the same datasets we use.

-During the implementation of fAnoGAN (resp. f-AnoGAN) we were forced to make some adjustments to the original code.
+During the implementation of fAnoGAN we were forced to make some adjustments to the original code.
 Firstly we switched Wasserstein GAN with gradient penalty (WGAN-GP~\cite{gulrajani2017improved}) to its predecessor WGAN with clipping weights~\cite{arjovsky2017wasserstein} because we were not able to compute the second order derivative needed to update weights of the model due to Julia limitations.
 Later we tried Pytorch implementation of WGAN-GP, but it performed on par with WGAN so we dropped it from results.

-Secondly, we exchanged original ResNet~\cite{he2016deep} generator and discriminator to a much lighter architecture (similar to GANomaly) we also use for autoencoders.
-This helps to compare models more fairly, as their performance now depends mainly on the model concept, not the architecture.
-In addition, fAnoGAN is the only model without an early stopping procedure, because its loss behavior is not standard and we had a hard time figuring out when to stop it.
+Secondly, we replaced the original ResNet~\cite{he2016deep} generator and discriminator with much lighter architecture (in the same way as with GANomaly), that we also use for autoencoders.
+This helps to compare models more fairly, as their performance now depends mainly on the model concept, not the architecture itself.
+In addition, fAnoGAN is the only model in this category without an early stopping procedure, because its loss behavior is not standard and we had a hard time figuring out when to stop it.